 Art Exhibits

 Enjoy art inspired by both nature and the human experience of life in the world at The Green Center.
 Exhibits are free and open to the public throughout the year.
-Proceeds of art exhibit sales support The Green Center's youth arts programs!
+Portions of proceeds of art exhibit sales support The Green Center's youth arts programs.

-Contact us if you have nature inspired artwork that you would like to display at The Green Center!
+Contact us if you have nature inspired artwork that you would like to be considered for a future exhibit.

-Contact us if you have nature inspired artwork that you would like to display at The Green Center!
+Contact us if you have nature inspired artwork that you would like to be considered for a future exhibit.

 - Webster Groves Nature Study Society Photo Competition, 2015